mattpolzin/JSONAPI/README.md

 If you expect a `SingleResourceBody` to sometimes come back `null`, you should make your `PrimaryResource` optional.
 If you do not make your `PrimaryResource` optional then a `null` primary resource will be considered an error when parsing the JSON.

-You cannot, however, use an optional `PrimaryResource` with a `ManyResourceBody` because JSON API requires that an empty document in that case be represented by an empty array rather than `null`.
+You cannot, however, use an optional `PrimaryResource` with a `ManyResourceBody` because the **SPEC** requires that an empty document in that case be represented by an empty array rather than `null`.

 #### `MetaType`

 The second generic type of a `JSONAPIDocument` is a `Meta`.
 This structure is entirely open-ended.
-As an example, the JSON API document may contain the following pagination info in its meta entry:
+As an example, the JSON API document could, as an example, contain the following pagination info in its meta entry:
 ```
 {
 	"meta": {